SD › Lombok Best Hotels

 A cluster of Mediterranean-style villas amid bustling village.
 The sparkling white exterior of these five new villas and the subtle turquoise décor are reminiscent of a guesthouse on a Greek island.
 Each is pleasingly spacious and lovingly decorated with rattan furniture and tasteful paintings, but they do seem a little stark inside.
 The major drawback is that each villa directly faces another barely 20 metres across the pool, which would significantly affect noise levels and privacy, especially with floor-to-ceiling windows on three sides.
 One bonus is the location, where the village blends into the tourist town.
 The nearby beach is scruffy, but a superb stretch of sand is only 10 minutes on foot.
 And note: children are not allowed in the adult sanctuary.

-Intimate, comfortable and secluded with a countryside vibe.
-This cosy collection of villas, rooms and bungalows is appealingly laidback, with swinging hammocks and thatched huts dotted among the palm-filled gardens.
-The spacious rooms are crammed with funky furniture, arts and crafts, and feature feet-cooling tiled floors, an open-air garden bathroom and sliding doors facing the pool.
-Villas contain two bedrooms, a kitchen and private pool, while the twin-leveln exotic bungalows are built in a traditional style reminiscent of eastern Indonesia.
+Intimate, comfortable, and secluded with a countryside vibe.
+This cosy collection of villas, rooms, and bungalows is appealingly laidback, with swinging hammocks and thatched huts dotted among the palm-filled gardens.
+The spacious rooms are crammed with funky furniture, arts and crafts, and feature feet-cooling tiled floors, an open-air garden bathroom, and sliding doors facing the pool.
+Villas contain two bedrooms, a kitchen, and private pool, while the twin-level exotic bungalows are built in a traditional style reminiscent of eastern Indonesia.
 These bungalows have a generous living/kitchen area below, but the bedroom upstairs would be hot.
 The main pool is enticing, but the other pool squeezed between rooms lacks direct sun.
 Kies is a bit isolated, however: 10 minutes on foot from shops/cafés and another 10 minutes to the beach.

-Kuta͛s only resort is well-established but isolated.
-Although facing a postcard-perfect beach, no accommodation offers sea views, but this does allow guests to share the foreshore, with its volleyball courts, lounge chairs and delightful pools.
-Each terrace room along the three-storey block features an exquisite bathroom, unusual wooden floor and batik-style linen.
-Those on the ground floor have a veranda, but, disappointingly, those on the upper levels have no balconies.
+Kuta’s only resort is well-established but isolated.
+Although facing a postcard-perfect beach, no accommodation offers sea views, but this does allow guests to share the foreshore with its volleyball courts, lounge chairs, and delightful pools.
+Each terrace room along the three-story block features an exquisite bathroom, unusual wooden floor, and batik-style linen.
+Those on the ground floor have patios, but, disappointingly, those on the upper levels have no balconies.
 The appealing villas are almost stone age in design, some with a private pool and all hidden behind towering walls.
-The resort offers many activities, such as cooking classes and horse riding, while many others are free.
+The resort offers many free and paid activities such as cooking classes and horse riding.
 The kids club is, however, below the standard expected of a Novotel, and it feels isolated: a 20-minute walk from Kuta (but quicker via the beach).
 Inexcusably, no shuttle bus is available.